inodb/dicom-flask-uploader/README.md

     - Might actually be better to use nosql db for this, since key/values can be different between DICOMs
 - Use gdcm so compressed DICOM images can be handled
+    - There was a conda binary already available, so was easy to use that.
+Saw there were some Dockerfile images available as well
+- Storing thumbnails/dcm on `/tmp/` so I don't get charged for uploading/storing files
+  - For persistent storage on Heroku, could've also stored them in the db but that is generally considered bad practice
 - Using Jinja2 templating with flask for quick prototyping
-- A few tests to show system works
+- A few tests to show system works, no reason to test a prototype super thoroughly

 ## Further Ideas
 - Use that lovely